Vayeira: Third reading – Genesis 19:1–20

 In the third reading, as Lot was sitting at the gate of Sodom in the evening, the two angels arrived, and Lot greeted them and bowed low to the ground.
 Lot invited the angels to spend the night at his house and bathe their feet, but they said that they would spend the night in the square.
 Lot urged them strongly, so they went to his house, and he prepared a feast for them and baked unleavened bread, and they ate.
 Before they had retired for the night, all the men of Sodom gathered about the house shouting to Lot to bring his visitors out so that they might be intimate with them.
-Lot went outside the entrance, shutting the door behind him, and begged the men of Sodom not commit such a wrong.
+Lot went outside the entrance, shutting the door behind him, and begged the men of Sodom not to commit such a wrong.
 Lot offered the men his two virgin daughters, if they would not do anything to his guests, but they disparaged Lot as one who had come as an alien and now sought to rule them, and they pressed threateningly against him.
 But the visitors stretched out their hands and pulled Lot back into the house and shut the door and struck the people with blindness so that they were unable to find the door.
 The visitors directed Lot to bring what family he had out of the city, for they were about to destroy the place, because the outcry against its inhabitants had become so great.
 So Lot told his sons-in-law that they needed to get out of the place because God was about to destroy it, but Lot's sons-in-law thought that he was joking.
 As dawn broke, the angels urged Lot to flee with his wife and two remaining daughters, but still he delayed.
 So out of God's mercy, the men seized Lot, his wife, and daughters and brought them out of the city, telling them to flee for their lives and not to stop or look back anywhere in the plain.
 But Lot asked them whether he might flee to a little village nearby.
 The third reading ends here.